g-haine/phraise/docs/_posts/2023-11-09-an-improved-riemann-sph-hamiltonian-sph-coupled-solver-for-hydroelastic-fluid-structure-interactions.md

 year: 2024
 authors: Abbas Khayyer, Hitoshi Gotoh, Yuma Shimizu, Takafumi Gotoh
 category: articles
+tags:
+  - Smoothed particle hydrodynamics
+  - Riemann SPH
+  - Hamiltonian SPH
+  - Fluid-structure interaction
+  - Enhanced schemes
 ---

 ## Authors
 [Abbas Khayyer](authors/abbas-khayyer), [Hitoshi Gotoh](authors/hitoshi-gotoh), [Yuma Shimizu](authors/yuma-shimizu), [Takafumi Gotoh](authors/takafumi-gotoh)

+## Abstract
+The paper presents a novel Lagrangian meshfree computational solver for simulation of hydroelastic fluid-elastic structure interaction (FSI) problems.
+An explicit Smoothed Particle Hydrodynamics (SPH) method, referred to as Riemann SPH, is adopted as the fluid model, and a SPH method within the Hamiltonian framework, namely Hamiltonian SPH (HSPH), is considered as the structure model.
+A two-way coupling between fluid and structure models is performed in a consistent manner, resulting in a coupled RSPH-HSPH hydroelastic FSI solver.
+For enhancement of accuracy and robustness of the proposed FSI solver, four refined schemes are incorporated for the fluid and structure models.
+These four refined schemes include (i) a novel dissipation limiter in the fluid's continuity equation for enforcing the volume conservation, (ii) a refined reconstruction of the quantities in Riemann SPH in the presence of a potential field, (iii) a modified velocity-divergence error mitigation term in the fluid's momentum equation for enhanced satisfaction of the incompressibility condition, and (iv) a Riemann diffusion term in the structural momentum equation for enhanced stability and robustness.
+Validations of the proposed FSI solver are carried out through a series of fluid, structure and FSI benchmark tests.

+## Keywords
+Smoothed particle hydrodynamics; Riemann SPH; Hamiltonian SPH; Fluid-structure interaction; Enhanced schemes

 ## Citation
 - **Journal:** Engineering Analysis with Boundary Elements